A brown roof is where the substrate surface is left to self-vegetate from windblown and bird lime seed dispersal

 Waste material from the construction process, such as cleaned rubble, can be introduced into the substrate, adding to a sense of recycling elements of the project.

-However, caution must be exercised when using waste from the site to avoid contaminated material or sharp objects, which could damage the waterproofing being placed onto the roof.
+However, caution must be exercised when using the waste from the site to avoid contaminated material or sharp objects, which could damage the waterproofing being placed onto the roof.

 After several years a brown roof will actually turn green as the wind-blown plants establish themselves and reach maturity.